Coleman A. Young International Airport: History

 In light of a resurgence of the Detroit's finances in the 2010s, the city council with its airport task force started looking at options for investing into the facility's future.
 Contributing to the Airport Redevelopment and Modernization Program were consulting companies Avion Solutions and Kimley-Horn, and included were officials of the Michigan Department of Transportation and the Federal Aviation Administration.

 The airport is envisioned to serve general aviation, while parts of the land currently used by aviation facilities are to be redeveloped.
 The main runway 15/33 could be lengthened and the supporting structures modernized.
 There is a proposal to close and remove the shorter runway 7/25.
 This could limit the options to conduct training flights, relevant in light of plans to locate the Davis Technical Aerospace High School and other educational and commercial users on the airport grounds.
 Removing the runway could free up 86 acres for industrial development, abetted by its position close to Conrail's railway line.
 In return, the airport property could be expanded by 196 acres to the west.

 In October 2022, the airport had an Airport Layout Plan for the first time in 30 years, making it eligible to receive over $100 million in federal grants over 10 years.
 This could allow for the addition of hew hangars, building a control tower, and improving taxiways.
 There's also the possibility to improve the airport's safety zones, including the potential addition of Engineered Material Arrestor System.
 This allowed the airport to resume talks with nearby homeowners to acquire additional land to expand the airport.
+However, the proposal to close the shorter runway was opposed by the National Airmen National Museum.

 In May 2024, the city of Detroit offered a 30-year leasehold to Avflight, the airport's sole service provider.
 MyFlight Tours, a helitour company, broke ground on a new 12,000 sqft building in April 2025.
+The city reached a settlement with a property owner in February 2026 to buy 28 parcels of adjacent land for a safety zone.